GeoLoom: High-quality Geometric Diagram Generation from Textual Input: Experiments

 We conduct a comprehensive evaluation of GeoLoom by benchmarking it against strong baselines.
 Additionally, we analyze the computational efficiency of GeoLoom, highlighting its scalability and inference speed.

-\textbf{Qualitative evaluation.} Figure~\ref{fig:baseline-1} presents representative visual examples comparing our method with two baselines: the state-of-the-art text-to-image model Seedream3.0~\citep{seedream} and the domain-specific text-to-diagram generator AutomaTikZ~\citep{belouadi2023automatikz}.
+\textbf{Qualitative Evaluation.} Figure~\ref{fig:baseline-1} presents representative visual examples comparing our method with three baselines: the state-of-the-art text-to-image model Seedream3.0~\citep{seedream}, Seedream5.0 and the domain-specific text-to-diagram generator AutomaTikZ~\citep{belouadi2024automatikz}.
+To verify the effectiveness of GeoLingua, we incorporate GeoLingua knowledge prior into the baseline methods.
 As shown, our approach, either training-free or fine-tuned, consistently generates diagrams that rigorously satisfy geometric constraints.
 In contrast, the baseline methods, though capable of producing diagram-like visuals, frequently violate these constraints.
 This superior performance arises from our integration of formal representations and a constraint-aware coordinate solver, ensuring both semantic alignment and geometric validity.

-We further evaluate our method on more complex IMO-style datasets and compare with approaches that require human intervention, namely Penrose~\citep{penrose} and GeoGebra~\citep{hohenwarter2007dynamic}.
-As shown in Figure 5, all three methods can produce correct geometric diagrams; however, our method generates each diagram in about 60 seconds, whereas Penrose requires substantial additional time for users to learn and specify the problem in its complex symbolic language, and GeoGebra relies on manual construction, taking roughly 300 seconds per diagram.
+We further evaluate our method on more complex IMO-style datasets and compare with established tools that require human intervention, namely Penrose~\citep{penrose} and GeoGebra~\citep{hohenwarter2007dynamic}.
+As illustrated in Figure~\ref{fig:baseline-penrose}, while all three methods achieve mathematical correctness, they differ significantly in efficiency and accessibility.
+GeoLoom automates the entire synthesis process in approximately 60 seconds per diagram.
+In contrast, Penrose imposes a high cognitive load, requiring users to learn and manually author complex symbolic scripts, while GeoGebra necessitates manual construction, averaging 300 seconds of expert labor per diagram.
+Additionally, we conducted experiments using DeepSeek-V3 to directly convert text into geometric schematic diagrams via SVG (Direct-to-SVG).
+Experiments show that although SVG is a drawing language, it requires precise geometric point coordinates as a prerequisite.
+Therefore, models cannot directly use SVG to draw correct geometric diagrams.